SSPuliasis/ProtView/README.md

 protview junction_peptides at1g66600_at1g66610_rpg_len_7_35.csv at1g66600_at1g66610_+_cdsdf.csv
 at1g66600_at1g66610_-_cdsdf.csv single_digest_junction_peptides.csv
 ```
-To filter the parallel digest, first argument changes to the csv containing peptides from this digest and another
-output name is provided
+To identify splice junction covering peptides from the parallel digest
 ```
 protview junction_peptides at1g66600_at1g66610_rpg_Trypsin_Asp-N_parallel_len_7_35.csv
 at1g66600_at1g66610_+_cdsdf.csv at1g66600_at1g66610_-_cdsdf.csv parallel_digest_junction_peptides.csv